anurag-as/RandomPicGenerator/README.md

     The image is automatically saved as random_art.jpg

 ## Starting off
-Install the dependencies for the project pip install --user -r requirements.txt
+Install the dependencies for the project<br>
+pip install --user -r requirements.txt

 Enjoy!